yasseriz/Portfolio/README.md

 3. HTML
 4. PostgreSQL

 Project deployed on Heroku through heroku git.
-As such, to view code please download and unzip **portfolio.zip** to see as it is not possible to have two Git repos.
+As such, to view code please download and unzip **portfolio.zip** to see as it is a big project.

 ### Folders to be aware of:
 1. portolio - app created with django project, used only for routing purposes